DorkOS

 Automatic Update Checks

-DorkOS checks the npm registry for new versions each time it starts.
-If a newer version is available, you will see a notification in the terminal:
+DorkOS checks the npm registry for new versions at startup.
+When a newer version is available, you'll see a notification in the terminal:

 ┌───────────────────────────────────────┐